App Freebie Texts: Phone Scam Overview

 Unfortunately, virtually anybody can conduct such a scam.
 The perpetrators may be based overseas, which makes it difficult to trace and prosecute them.
 App users need to be on their guard to avoid becoming their next victim.

-How Can You Protect Yourself from the App Message Scam?
+How Can You Protect Yourself From the Scam?

 You need to be careful using mobile messaging apps.
 Follow these tips to protect yourself from being scammed.